-Alan Turing’s Reading List: What the Computing Pioneer Borrowed From His School Library
+Alan Turing’s Reading List: Books the Computing Pioneer Borrowed From His School Library

 What Alice in Wonderland has to do with electromagnetic theory, relativity, and Pluto.